 SGM James Walter Kraft's service to our country is truly admirable.
 In addition to being a retired Army Sergeant Major and a 1976 Golden Knight of the Year, his bravery and sacrifice are also evidenced by his receipt of the Silver Star and 2 Bronze Stars during his tour of duty in Vietnam.
 These awards reflect his courage and commitment to serving our nation, and he is a true hero in every sense of the word.
 His contributions to our country and his family are a testament to his strength of character and dedication to serving others.
 As my stepfather, he has been an invaluable presence in my life, providing unwavering support and guidance that have helped our family navigate life's challenges and achieve goals.
 I am truly grateful for his love and the positive impact he has had on the Wasley family life.

-Dylan, grandson of SGT Michael Wasley tandem skydiving with the U.S. Army Parachute Team, Golden Knights.
+In the photos are pictures taken by the US Army Golden Knights, The Tandem Team.
+Pictured is my boy Dylan, grandson of SGT Michael Wasley tandem skydiving.
 Special thank you to Army, SGM, Bryan Schnell,(Ret) for helping facilitate Dylan's first skydive experience during his Opa's U.S. Airborne and military family history tour.

 Dylan was a young man with a passion for cooking that began at an early age, thanks to the influence of his grandmother.
 His grandmother had culinary skills that rivaled those of a five-star chef, including an incredible ability for baking.